michaelmangelsdorf/Sonne8/README.md

 When executing SETG or during a reset, the internal bit is flipped, indicating that G should be used as the byte offset during data access memory operations.
 This ensures that the byte offset is provided by the G register for memory addressing.
-By toggling the internal flag using instructions like SETA, PULL, SETG, and during reset, the Sonne CPU can determine whether the A or G register is

 ### R